 2 – BRIDE –The best man must compliment the bride, and it helps if this sounds sincere.
 If you don’t know her well, do a bit of research so you can say more than the usual platitudes.
 Can she put up a tent better than her husband?
 Has she turned him into a quinoa fan?
 Be original but remember one cliche is a must; all brides look beautiful.

-3 – TELEGRAMS – Traditionally the best man reads out messages from friends and family who can’t attend but that’s becoming less common.
-Speak to the groom about what he wants to do about ‘the telegrams’ but try to avoid them if you can (generally they’re not very funny and, in the world of Skype & text, a bit pointless).
+3 – TELEGRAMS – Speak to the groom about what he wants to do about ‘the telegrams’ but try to avoid them if you can (generally they’re not very funny and, in the world of Skype & text, a bit pointless).

-4 – BRIDESMAIDS – Some best men like to compliment the bridesmaids but it’s actually the groom’s job.
+4 – BRIDESMAIDS – Some best men like to compliment the bridesmaids, but it’s the groom’s job.
 Your choice really, but keep it short if you do.

 5 – TOAST – According to Debrett’s the best man speech usually includes a toast to ‘Mr and Mrs [newlywed’s Surname]’ and might announce the cutting of the cake.
 At Speechy we prefer to find a unique way to toast the newly-hitched- even if it’s just to ‘the coolest couple this side of the Hog’s Head’.